Bad Day at Black Rock

 Plot

-In late 1945, one-armed John J. Macreedy gets off a train at the isolated Californian desert hamlet of Black Rock.
-The residents are suspicious, as this is the first time in four years that the streamliner express train has stopped at the tiny flag stop station.
-After Macreedy states that he is looking for a man named Komoko, several of the local men become hostile.
-Hastings, the telegraph agent, tells him that there are no taxis, the hotel desk clerk, Pete Wirth, claims that he has no vacant rooms, and Hector David threatens him.
+In late 1945, one-armed John Macreedy gets off a train at Black Rock, an isolated California desert hamlet.
+The residents are suspicious, as this is the first time in four years that the express train has stopped at the flag stop station.
+After Macreedy inquires about a man named Komoko, several local men become hostile.
+Hastings, the telegraph agent, tells him there are no taxis; the hotel desk clerk, Pete Wirth, claims he has no vacant rooms; and Hector David threatens him.
 Later, Reno Smith informs Macreedy that Komoko, a Japanese-American, was interned during World War II.